mavaddat/microsoft-graph-docs-contrib/api-reference/beta/resources/personalteamsappinstallationscopeinfo.md

 ---
 title: "personalTeamsAppInstallationScopeInfo resource type"
-description: "Personal scope installation details for Teams app."
+description: "Represents the installation scope details when the Teams app is installed for a user."
 author: "sthapliyal"
 ms.localizationpriority: medium
 ms.subservice: "teams"